awilliams363/FinalProject/README.md

 # University Library Management System:
 The University Library Management System (ULMS) is designed to handle the process of managing books, borrowing, and user interactions in a university library.
-The system will cater to students, faculty, and librarians by providing an intuitive web-based interface for managing books, borrowing, inventory, and accounts.
+The system will cater to students, faculty, and librarians by providing an intuitive web-based interface for these functions.

 ---